dmadison/ArduinoXInput/README.md

 * #### [Teensy 3 Boards](https://www.github.com/dmadison/ArduinoXInput_Teensy)
   Includes an 'XInput' USB mode for the Teensy 3.1, 3.2, 3.5, 3.6, and LC microcontrollers.
 Requires a preexisting Teensyduino installation.

+For information on how to add support for another Arduino-compatible board with native USB support, see [the documentation on the USB API](extras/XInputUSB_API.md).

 ## License